cmageanu/cmageanu.github.io/2021-12/predict_stock_prices.md

     ymean 0.054  0.049  0.049  0.048  0.048  0.048  0.048  0.048  0.048  0.048

-Again, working with most of the market data shows a good improvement after the first year, and practically reaching a flat plateau immediately after, but still showing a trend of improvement with more history used for training.
+Again, working with most of the market data shows a good improvement after the first year, and practically reaching a flat plateau immediately after, but still showing a trend of slight improvement with more history used for training.

-Arguably, it is not worth training on a data set longer than a year and maybe no longer than 3 or 4 years.
-This is consistent with our previous randomised test above.
+Arguably, it is not worth training on a data set longer than two years and definitely no longer than 3 or 4 years.
+This is also in good accordance with our previous randomised test above (the section Final Justification).

-What is really surprising is that the long term average 7 days prediction absolute percentage error is exactly just under 5% - coinciding with the objective of this homework.
-Is this maybe a systemic property of the stock market when aproached with simple analisys tools?
+What is really surprising is that the average 7 days prediction absolute percentage error is exactly just under 5% - coinciding with the objective of this homework.
+Could this maybe be a systemic property of the stock market when aproached with simple analisys tools?

-<a id='conclusion'></a>

 ## Conclusion